honest comparison

 OfferingTree uses Stripe but on a different model from Stripe Connect Standard.
 Junocal uses Stripe Connect Standard, where the studio is the full Stripe customer at the account level and has its own rate card directly with Stripe.
 The practical implications matter when payments need custom handling (dispute escalation, negotiated processing rates, custom payout schedules).
 For solo online-yoga teachers where the payment volume is modest and standard rates are fine, the structural difference may not matter; for brick-and-mortar studios doing higher volume, the direct Stripe relationship is operationally significant.

-• Two-mode broadcast-claim waitlist
+• Two-mode first-to-claim waitlist

-• Six storefront themes, custom domain, full branding
+• Six storefront themes, full branding, included

 Where OfferingTree is better